 Kerala has about 14 districts, and each district has some distinguishing features that set it apart from the rest.
 Planning a trip to the various districts in the state is an exhilarating experience, a magical one even, as you get to experience one new thing after the other.
+Here are few of the Places to visit in Thrissur.

 Today, we can explore Thrissur, the cultural capital of Kerala and go on an exhilarating, whimsical ride.
 Thrissur, a beautiful district located right in the middle of Kerala is the cradle of culture and hence, known as the cultural capital.